 Biography

-Dr. Struminger graduated from Harvard College and Harvard Graduate School of Arts and Sciences with a master's degree in Medical Anthropology.
-He earned an MD at Johns Hopkins School of Medicine and completed his residency in Internal Medicine at the University of Michigan.
+Dr. Struminger earned his undergraduate degree in Art History from Harvard College, a Master of Arts in Medical Anthropology from Harvard Graduate School of Arts and Sciences, and a Doctor of Medicine from Johns Hopkins School of Medicine.
+He completed his residency in Internal Medicine at the University of Michigan.